What are Lanes in React source code?

 }

-Interesting, from above code we can see that the scheduler priority is derived by
+Interesting, from above code we see that the scheduler priority is derived by

-1. get the highest lane priority - getHighestPriorityLane()
+1. getting the highest lane priority - getHighestPriorityLane()

 2. if not SyncLane, map lanes to Event Priority, then map to Scheduler Priority.